PreviousPreviousHomeNext

 2. Russian Control

-The Hungarians were very patriotic, and they hated Russian control – which included censorship, the vicious secret police (called the AVH after 1948) and Russian control of what the schools taught.
+The Hungarians were very patriotic, and they hated Russian control – which included censorship, a vicious secret police (called the AVH after 1948) and Russian control of what the schools taught.

 3. Catholic Church

-The Hungarians were religious, but the Communist Party had banned religion, and put the leader of the Catholic Church in prison.
+The Hungarians were religious, but the Communist Party had banned religion, and put the leader of the Catholic Church - Cardinal Mindszenty - in prison.

 Hungarians thought that the United Nations or the new US president, Eisenhower, would help them.